 - Using skin care products that don’t contain phthalates and parabens.

-- Avoiding plastics, which can leach endocrine-disrupting chemicals into the body.
+- Avoiding certain plastics, which can leach endocrine-disrupting chemicals into the body.

 - Read food labels to avoid sodium nitrate, sodium sulfite, BHA/BHT, TBHQ, high fructose corn syrup, and artificial colors.

-- Using organic or holistic cleaners when possible.
+- Using organic or holistic cleaning products when possible.

 - Eating more whole foods instead of packaged snacks, bread, and pastries.